Standard & Classical

 The annual premium must be paid in full in order to activate coverage.

-Once you submit an application with a payment (Visa or MasterCard) it will be reviewed by a customer service representative.
+Once you submit an application with a payment (Visa, MasterCard, Amex or Discover) it will be reviewed by a customer service representative.
 Everything usually gets processed the same day.
 If it’s after normal business hours it will likely be processed first thing the next morning.
-Submissions are reviewed on the weekend as well.
+Submissions are reviewed on the weekends and holidays as well.
 You will receive an email confirmation with a copy of your new policy attached.

 The Commercial Inland Marine policy form is the type of form used by the insurance industry to include coverage while the property is in transit or ‘off-premises.’
 It was originally created as an extension of Ocean Marine insurance to provide coverage from shipping docks to the final destination.